lammps/lammps/doc/src/fix_wall_flow.rst

 Each time a particle in the specified group passes through one of the transparent walls, its velocity is re-assigned.
 Particles not in the group do not interact with the wall.
+This can be used, for example, to add obstacles composed of atoms, or to simulate a solution of complex molecules in a one-atom liquid (note that the fix has been tested for one-atom systems only).

 Conceptually, the velocity re-assignment represents creation of a new particle within the system with simultaneous removal of the particle